dreipol/vue-fetch-route/README.md

     });
     ```

-3. Initialize `vuex` and use `connect` to register the plugin to your store
+3. Initialize `vuex` and use `connect` to register the plugin to your store.
+Please see also [Route records - Additional fields](#route-records---additional-fields)

     ```js
     const store = new Vuex.Store();